Catoni-style confidence sequences for heavy-tailed mean estimation: Confidence sequence via the Dubins-Savage inequality

 is a prudent choice.
 Then, the width of the confidence sequence at time $t$ is

-Let us briefly compare the $\mathcal{O}(\alpha^{-1/2})$ (rate of growth) and $\Otilde(t^{-1/2})$ (rate of shrinkage) width control we achieved in \eqref{eqn:dsci-width} with the well-known case of confidence intervals.
-Both the $\mathcal{O}(\alpha^{-1/2})$ rate of growth and the $\mathcal{O}(t^{-1/2})$ rate of shrinkage of the Chebyshev CIs \eqref{eqn:chebci}, which hold under a stronger assumption than our paper (i.e. independence and variance upper bound $\Var[X_i] \le \sigma^2$), are matched by our Dubins-Savage CS, up to the $\log t$ factor.
+Let us briefly compare the $\mathcal{O}(\alpha^{-1/2})$ rate of width growth, and the $\Otilde(t^{-1/2})$ rate of width shrinkage we achieved in \eqref{eqn:dsci-width} with the well-known case of confidence intervals.
+Both the $\mathcal{O}(\alpha^{-1/2})$ rate of growth and the $\mathcal{O}(t^{-1/2})$ rate of shrinkage of the Chebyshev CIs \eqref{eqn:chebci}, which hold under a stronger assumption than our paper (i.e.\ independence and variance upper bound $\Var[X_i] \le \sigma^2$), are matched by our Dubins-Savage CS, up to the $\log t$ factor.
 It is worth remarking that the Chebyshev CIs $\{ \CIch_t \}$ \emph{never} form a confidence sequence at any level --- almost surely, there exists some $\CIch_{t_0}$ that does not contain $\mu$.

-While the $\Otilde(t^{-1/2})$ rate of shrinkage cannot be improved due to the law of the iterated logarithm \citep{howard2021time} (see also \cref{sec:lb}), we shall see in the following sections that growth rates sharper than $\mathcal{O}(\alpha^{-1/2})$ can be achieved.
+While the $\Otilde(t^{-1/2})$ rate of shrinkage cannot be improved (which shall be discussed in \cref{sec:lb}), we shall see in the following sections that growth rates sharper than $\mathcal{O}(\alpha^{-1/2})$ can be achieved.
+The sharper rates require eschewing the (weighted) empirical means, e.g.\ the $\frac{\sum \lambda_i X_i}{\sum \lambda_i}$ that centers the interval $\CIDS_t$ in \eqref{eqn:cids} above, because they have equally heavy tails as the observations $\{X_t\}$.

-\section{Intermezzo: Review of Ville's Inequality}
+\section{Intermezzo: review of Ville's inequality}

 The remaining two types of confidence sequence in this paper are both based on the technique of constructing an appropriate pair of \emph{nonnegative supermartingales} \citep{howard2020time}.
 This powerful technique results in dramatically tighter confidence sequences compared to the previous approach \emph{\`a la} Dubins-Savage.